HL7/fhircast-docs/input/pagecontent/3-2-3-userlogout.md

 Implementers are encouraged to consider if and when their application should logout the user upon receiving an userLogout event, and if so, how to preserve application state.

-If a Subscriber decides that it will not logout it SHOULD send a [syncerror](3-2-1-syncerror.html) with appropriate details indicating why the subscriber chose not to log out the current user.
+If a Subscriber decides that it will not logout the current user it SHOULD send a [syncerror](3-2-1-syncerror.html) with appropriate details indicating why the Subscriber chose not to log out the current user.

 ### Context